 1. Send any official transcripts you may have from different schools (if you transferred any credit to the U of A, these must be sent to the Graduate College: https://www.registrar.arizona.edu/academics/sending-college-level-transcripts-ua)

 2. You must fill out the Undergraduate Enrollment in Graduate Courses form.
 This is how you will be enrolled in graduate level classes while you are still in the undergraduate portion of your program.
 The Graduate Programs Manager will assist students in completing this petition to ensure all necessary signatures.
-You may scan and email the completed form to Diane Darling at email@example.com for help getting signatures from the professor and department head; she will then email this back with the expectation that you will finish all other steps on the form.
+You may scan and email the completed form to SBSemail@example.com for help getting signatures from the professor and department head; this will then be emailed back with the expectation that you will finish all other steps on the form.

 For information on the Accelerated Master's Program for the Master of Public Policy, please see the following link: https://mpp.sgpp.arizona.edu/accelerated-master-public-policy